Based on DEAN'S ADMINISTRATIVE MEMORANDUM Number 425

 ARTICLE VIII - Parliamentary Procedure

 All meetings of the faculty assembled in convocation and all meetings of the Faculty Senate shall be conducted in accordance with standard parliamentary procedure.
-The most recent edition of Roberts Rules of Order shall be used as the reference authority.
+The most recent edition of the Standard Code of Parliamentary Procedure from the American Institute of Parliamentarians, or whatever parliamentary procedural standard is subsequently applied by the Purdue University Senate, shall be used as the reference authority.

 ARTICLE IX - Amendment Procedures